Childcare at Alert Level 1

 Legal advice and Family Court

-If you have a dispute on shared parenting the Family Court may be able to assist.
+If you have a dispute on shared parenting, the Family Court may be able to help you.

 If you were doing Family Dispute Resolution check with your provider.
 These services will be available under Alert Level 2 but the way they are delivered may change, including doing some of the programme by phone or online.

 You can call 0800 268 787 if you need other information about Family Court.